bugzilla/bugzilla/docs/en/rst/administering/groups.rst

 *Groups That Can See This Group*
     Members of any selected group can see the users in this group.
-    This setting is only visible if the ``usevisibilitygroups`` parameter is enabled on the Bugzilla Configuration page.
+    This setting is only visible if the :param:`usevisibilitygroups` parameter is enabled on the Bugzilla Configuration page.
 See :ref:`parameters` for information on configuring Bugzilla.

 *Groups That This Group Can See*
     Members of this group can see members in any of the selected groups.
-    This setting is only visible if the ``usevisibilitygroups`` parameter is enabled on the the Bugzilla Configuration page.
+    This setting is only visible if the :param:`usevisibilitygroups` parameter is enabled on the the Bugzilla Configuration page.
 See :ref:`parameters` for information on configuring Bugzilla.